 How many people get chronic lymphocytic leukemia?

 CLL accounts for about one-third of all cases of leukemia.
 It affects mainly older adults.
-The average age at the time the cancer is found is around 72 years.
+The average age at the time the cancer is found is around 71 years.
 It is rarely seen in people under the age of 40 and is very rare in children.
-An average person's lifetime risk of getting CLL is about 1 in 200.

 Last Medical Review: 01/30/2015